MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 ## What's next and sending feedback

-Templating and the separation of presentation from data takes us a whole lot closer toward our mission: "an ecosystem for exchanging card content in a common and consistent way".
+Templating and the separation of presentation from data takes us a whole lot closer toward our mission: "an ecosystem standardized content exchange between apps and services".
+We've got plenty to deliver in this area, so stay tuned and let us know how it's working for you on [GitHub](https://github.com/Microsoft/AdaptiveCards/issues)!